Courses Offered by Theatre and Dance

 • DAN 492 Senior BFA Review

-Public presentation of portfolio, project, or performance to demonstrate the student's mastery of the skills developed during the major.
+Public presentation of portfolio and performance to demonstrate the student's mastery of the skills developed during the major.
 Required of all BFA Dance majors.

 Credit hoursLecture contact hoursLab contact hoursTypically offered